7 Easy ways to improve your website conversions.

 When you look at your website on a mobile, do you show users just the information they’re likely to need on the go or do you bombard them with information and images that take time to load and clutter the screen?

 6. Create an exceptional eCommerce experience

-If you’ve got big plans to grow your business in 2019, it’s best to plan ahead to make sure your eCommerce site is ready to handle the surge of shoppers.
+If you’ve got big plans to grow your ecommerce business, it’s best to plan ahead to make sure your online store is ready to handle the surge of shoppers.

 Start with the simple things like updating product descriptions, taking new photos, and making sure your contact information is up to date.

-Once you’ve got that squared away, you can move onto the harder stuff, such as optimising performance, designing a super smooth checkout experience, and minimising clunky code.
+Once you’ve got that squared away, you can move onto the harder stuff, such as optimising performance, designing a super smooth checkout experience to make purchasing a breeze.

 Nobody likes a slow website, and that’s especially true for your visitors.
 You have on average 3 seconds to grab their attention before they leave your site!

 If your content takes a long time to load, you’re missing out on potential clients while also losing credibility.